sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 This effort also includes going through governance bodies and having to explain why we could not have predicted such a change in the first place; why our original estimates were not accurate.
 Explaining why we were wrong is not fun...

-In a sense, the current governance does not welcome change, which directly contradicts the [Manifesto for Agile Software Development](https://agilemanifesto.org/) (4th value in the list).
+In a sense, the current governance does not welcome change, which directly contradicts the [Manifesto for Agile Software Development](https://agilemanifesto.org/): Responding to change over following a plan

 Finally, because the **Project Sponsor** already committed to a fixed scope, costs, and schedule at gate 3, and because change is actually difficult to implement, we end up sticking to the plan, especially scope and schedule.
 This results in IT having to cut essential work that is not visible to the sponsor such as testing, quality assurance, performance, security, documentation, and most especially: **technical debt remediation**.